JuliaLang/julia/doc/src/manual/code-loading.md

 Code inclusion is quite straightforward: it simply parses and evaluates a source file in the context of the caller.
 Package loading is built on top of code inclusion and is quite a bit more complex.
 The rest of this chapter, therefore, focuses on the behavior and mechanics of package loading.

 !!! note
-​    You do not need to read this chapter unless you want to understand the technical details of code loading.
-If you use standard tools like Julia built-in package manager all you need to know is how to add packages to your projects and shared environments and you can import them.
+    You only need to read this chapter if you want to understand the technical details of package loading in Julia.
+If you just want to install and use packages, simply use Julia's built-in package manager to add packages to your environment and write `import X` or `using X` in your code to load packages that you've added.

 A *package* is a source tree with a standard layout providing functionality that can be reused by other Julia projects.
 A package is loaded by `import X` or  `using X` statements.
 These statements also make the module named `X`, which results from loading the package code, available within the module where the import statement occurs.
 The meaning of `import X` is context-dependent: its meaning and behavior depend on what code it occurs in.
 What it does depends on the answers to two questions: